jbcodeforce/yarfba/docs/sa/well-architectured.md

 ## Security

-Emcompass the ability to protect data, systems and assets by controlling access and get visibility on who does what.
+Encompass the ability to protect data, systems and assets by controlling access and get visibility on who does what.

 It encompasses 5 items: